On this page

 As shown in the figure, the High-voltage Battery block satisfies the Plug-in charge requirement.
 According to the composition and generalization, the Power SubSystem and High-voltage Battery Eco blocks should satisfy this requirement as well.
 In the matrix, these relationships are shown as implied, and marked with red, dashed arrows.

 - Relation maps

 - Derived properties

 - Smart packages

-To specify an implied relation as a criterion
+To specify an Implied Relation operation as a criterion

 - Open the dialog for specifying criteria.

 - In the criteria list on the left side of the dialog, select the Implied Relation operation.
 The Implied Relation criteria specification panel opens.

 - In the Criteria drop-down list, select the desired relation.

 - In the Direction drop-down list, select the direction of the implied relation: